chrberger/website/content/home/about.md

 [[education.courses]]
-  course = "MSc. in Business Informatics" institution = "Technische Universit&auml;t Braunschweig, Germany" year = 2006
+  course = "MSc. in Business Informatics" institution = "Technische Universität Braunschweig, Germany" year = 2006

 +++

 # Biography

 Dr. Christian Berger is Associate Professor at in the Department of Computer Science and Engineering at the University of Gothenburg, Sweden.
-He received his Ph.D. from RWTH Aachen University, Germany for his work on software engineering for self-driving vehicles together with academic and industrial partners like University of California, Berkeley in California and Volkswagen Group.
-His research expertise is on distributed software systems, embedded systems, and continuous integration/deployment/experimentation for cyber-physical systems.
-He coordinated the interdisciplinary project for the development of the autonomously driving vehicle "Caroline", which participated in the 2007 DARPA Urban Challenge Final in the United States.
-He supported Chalmers Truck Team to develop a self-driving vehicle for the 2016 Grand Cooperative Driving Challenge in The Netherlands.
-Currently, he is coordinating research projects on self-driving vehicles at Chalmers and University of Gothenburg in Sweden like COPPLAR, a platform to conduct research around self-driving functionality in inner-city-like environments.
+His research focuses on systematically architecting complex software and systems embracing continuous integration, continuous deployment, and continuous experimentation.

+He coordinated [Team CarOLO](https://en.wikipedia.org/wiki/DARPA_Grand_Challenge_(2007)) - one of only eleven finalist teams in the [2007 DARPA Urban Challenge](http://archive.darpa.mil/grandchallenge/) and supported Chalmers Truck Team to develop a [self-driving truck](https://www.chalmers.se/en/news/Pages/Self-driving-trucks-2016.aspx) for the [2016 Grand Cooperative Driving Challenge in The Netherlands](http://www.gcdc.net/en/).

+Currently, he is coordinating research projects at [Chalmers Revere](http://www.chalmers.se/en/researchinfrastructure/revere/Pages/default.aspx) - a state of the art vehicle research laboratory using [OpenDaVINCI](http://code.opendavinci.org) and [OpenDLV](https://github.com/chalmers-revere/opendlv.core/releases).